zhanghe9704/electroncooling/Readme.md

 #Introduction of the new electron cooling simulation code#

 ## Environment  ##
 This code is devloped by C\++.
 Users need to write their own "main" program.
 To compile the code, please make sure your compiler supports c\++ 11 and  the option for c\++ 11 is turned on.
 For example, when using GCC, one needs to add "-std=c\++11" into the compiler options.
+A Code Blocks Project (cbp) file is included in the subfolder cooling_release, and the Code Blocks IDE with a proper compiler can be used to compiler the project.
+Makefiles for multiple platform can be generated using the tool "cbp2make".

 ## Constants ##
 The following physical and mathematical constants are defined in "__constants.h__":